OpenOrienteering/mapper/android-app.md

 (16) Symbol selector

-Displays the active symbol, and opens the symbol selection screen when touched.
+Displays the active symbol, and opens the symbol selection screen on short press.

+A long press of the symbol selector opens a popup menu which allows to read the symbol name and description, and to toggle the hidden state and the protected state of the symbol.

 (17) Map parts selector